rien333/numbersense-vae/thesis/README.md

     distribution by discarding examples from the majority class.
     Elimination of majority class instances can for example ensue by removing those instances that are highly similar (e.g. Tomek 1976)
-3.  *Cost sensitive techniques.* Cost sensitive techqniques are especially useful for dealing with minority classes that are inherently more difficult (or "costly") to classify correctly, as optimisation towards easier classes could minimize cost even in quantitatively balanced datasets if the easier classes for example require lesser representational resources of the learning model.
+3.  *Cost sensitive techniques.* Cost sensitive learning does not alter the distribution of class instances, but penalizes misclassification of certain classes.
+Cost sensitive techqniques are especially useful for dealing with minority classes that are inherently more difficult (or "costly") to correctly classify, as optimisation towards easier classes could minimize cost even in quantitatively balanced datasets if the easier classes for example require lesser representational resources of the learning model.

 An ensemble of techniques was used to tackle the class imbalance in the SOS dataset.
 First, slight random under-sampling with replacement of the